Node.js Cheatsheet

-Materialize is PostgreSQL-compatible, which means that Node.js applications can use any existing PostgreSQL client to interact with Materialize as if it were a PostgreSQL database.
+Materialize is wire-compatible with PostgreSQL, which means that Node.js applications can use common PostgreSQL clients to interact with Materialize.
 In this guide, we’ll use the node-postgres

 Connect